 - 1. The constitution guarantees the following basic rights and freedoms. - 2.
-These basic freedoms shall be inviolable. - 3.
-These rights may only be restricted by laws of the Union or the States of the Union to the extent necessary to ensure the rights of others or this constitutional order. - 4.
+These basic rights and freedoms shall also embody the inalienable and indispensable human rights, including a general respect for human dignity. - 3.
+These rights may only be restricted by laws of the Union or the States of the Union to the extent necessary to ensure the rights of others or this constitutional order.
+These basic rights and freedoms shall be inviolable. - 4.
 The guarantees of rights and liberties in the constitutions of the States of the Union shall remain in force provided that they do not conflict with the provisions of this constitution.
 The legislature, administration and judiciary of the Union shall only be subject to this constitution.